FarronF/limerick-council-meetings/meetings/2021/09/27-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 30th June 2021.md

 In conclusion, the Mayor thanked the outgoing Deputy Mayor, Councillor Talukder, for his

-invaluable support during the year and invited him to address the Meeting.--- 4
+invaluable support during the year and invited him to address the Meeting.
+---
+4

 **Councillor Talukder thanked the Mayor and all the Members for their support since his**